anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom is the reward you get for a lifetime of listening when you'd have preferred to talk.
+Quote: Never idealize others.
+They will never live up to your expectations.

-By: Doug Larson
+By: Leo Buscaglia